folbricht/routedns/doc/configuration.md

 ### DNS-over-HTTPS Resolver

 DNS resolvers using the HTTPS protocol are configured with `protocol = "doh"`.
 By default, DoH uses TCP as transport, but it can also be run over QUIC (UDP) by providing the option `transport = "quic"`.
 DoH supports two HTTP methods, GET and POST.
 By default RouteDNS uses the POST method, but can be configured to use GET as well using the option `doh = { method = "GET" }`.
+DoH with QUIC supports 0-RTT.
+The DoH resolver will try to use 0-RTT connection establishment if `transport = "quic"` and `enable-0rtt = true` are configured.
+When 0-RTT is enabled, the resolver will disregard the configured method and always use GET instead.

 Examples: